 This is a great place for locally sourced, organic meals that are super delicious.
 But unlike Plant Matter Kitchen, the food isn’t exclusively plant based – there’s free range chicken and water buffalo on the menu and a really good goat cheese salad.
 Similar prices to the two places, though lunch is cheaper.

 To close, I hope this inspires you to try out a new restaurant or cafe in London.
-Maybe you’ll find your new favourite and London won’t seem quite so dull anymore.
+Maybe you’ll find your new favourite restaurant in London, Ontario and the city won’t seem quite so dull anymore.
+This is an evolving list, so check back for additions.